forever-august/renews/README.md

 - `group_settings` - list of per-group rules which can match a `group` exactly or a `pattern` using wildmat syntax to override retention and size defaults.

+Values inside the configuration may reference environment variables or other files.
+The pattern `$ENV{VAR}` is replaced by the value of the `VAR` environment variable and `$FILE{path}` is replaced with the contents of the file at `path` before the file is parsed.

 An example configuration is provided in the repository:

 ```toml